Thorn Nomad Mk2

 I took a photo of the oil leak and sent it to Thorn to assess.
 They advised it wasn’t a problem so I put up with the leak.
 Each time I change the oil as per the manufacturers recommendations I notice that there is no oil left in the hub.
 The new oil injected into the hub leaks out over time.
 Most of it leaks onto the chain but also leaks onto the rims and sometimes onto the ground, the leak increases if the bike is laid on its side rather than on the kickstand.
 I’m assured this is not a problem but I’m not so sure!

-The gear change cables have done 20000km I will replace them soon, rather than wait for them to break.
-The gear change selector on the handgrips will also be replaced due to wear, it could last longer but it makes sense to overhaul the whole gear system at 20000km.
 Overall, despite the oil leak the hub, the hub has performed well, no problems with gear changes and no excessive noise.
 Changing the oil every 5000km is easy (even if there’s no oil left in my hub when I change it!).
+Check out Rohloff prices at Amazon.

-The chain and both chainrings were replaced after 13000km.
+The chain and both chainrings were replaced after 13000km and 26000km.
 They could have lasted longer but several teeth on the front chainring had broken off.
 I started with a 40 tooth front chain ring but replaced it with a 38 teeth chain ring which assisted with the steepest of steep climbs.
 Rarely do I need the lowest gear unless the climbs are above 10% with the new gearing.
+Although when I am tired or at altitude I wish I had smaller gearing.
+When I reached the high altitudes of the Andes mountains in South America is reduced the front chainring to a 34 tooth.
+So far so good, I wish I did it earlier.
+Really, I wish I started with a 34 tooth rear sprocket.
+Hills are the biggest struggle with a loaded touring bicycle.
+Slow and steady climbing with a small sprocket makes easy work of all but the steepest mountains.

 I will pay more attention to this type of maintenance in the future.
-While having a seized bracket I managed to bend the Eccentric Bracket adjustment tool, it will need to be replaced.
+While having a seized bracket I managed to bend the Eccentric Bracket adjustment tool.
+I recently purchased a new one.
 Poor preventative maintenance from myself is to blame, I think.
 Oh, and maybe I shouldn’t have ridden on all those beaches while in Tasmania!

 Rear View Mirror